GaloisInc/mctrace/release/README.md

 - Note that `2>&1 >/dev/null` has the effect of piping the standard error to the next command while suppressing the standard output of the command.
-We do this because the provided platform API implementations writes `send()` data to `stderr` and we need that data to be piped to the extractor script.
+This is done this because the provided platform API implementations write `send()` data to `stderr` and the resulting telemetry data needs to be piped to the extractor script.

 - When extracting telemetry data from instrumented PowerPC binaries, the flag `--big-endian` must be passed to the extractor script as in the